VictoriaMetrics/VictoriaMetrics/README.md

 If you have Prometheus HA pairs with replicas `r1` and `r2` in each pair, then configure each `r1` to write data to `victoriametrics-addr-1`, while each `r2` should write data to `victoriametrics-addr-2`.

+### Retention

+Metrics is stored in directories per month.
+Retention occurs on the first day of the new month.
+In order to keep data according to `retentionPeriod` max disk usage is going to be `retentionPeriod` + 1 month.
+For example if you have `retentionPeriod` set to 1, january data will be deleted at March 1st.

 ### Multiple retentions